awsdocs/aws-lambda-developer-guide/doc_source/python-handler.md

     return some_value
 ```

+## Naming<a name="Naming"></a>

+The Lambda function *handler* name specified at the time you create a Lambda function is derived from the following:
++ the name of the Python file in which the Lambda handler function is located
++ the name of the Python handler function

+If your handler function name is `call_amazon`, located in a file named `handler.py`\.
+The handler name you would specify when you create your Lambda function is `handler.call_amazon`\.

+## Syntax<a name="syntax"></a>

 In the syntax, note the following:
 + `event` – AWS Lambda uses this parameter to pass in event data to the handler\.
 This parameter is usually of the Python `dict` type\.
 It can also be `list`, `str`, `int`, `float`, or `NoneType` type\.